Feast of Saints Peter and Paul: Western Christian tradition

 In the General Roman Calendar, the celebration is a solemnity.
+The feast is first mentioned in the Roman calendar of 354.
 In earlier editions, it was ranked as a Double (Tridentine calendar), Double of the First Class (e.g., General Roman Calendar of 1954), or First-Class Feast (General Roman Calendar of 1960).
 Prior to the liturgical reforms of Pope Pius XII, this feast was followed by a common octave.
 On this feast, newly created metropolitan archbishops receive from the pope the primary symbol of their office, the pallium.

 It is a holy day of obligation in the Latin Church, although individual conferences of bishops can suppress the obligation.
 The Enchiridion Indulgentiarum of 2004 grants a partial indulgence to the faithful who devoutly recite the prayer in honor of the apostles on the Solemnity, and a plenary indulgence to those who devoutly use a sacramental blessed by a bishop, provided they make a valid profession of faith during its use.